-Beautiful islands of Ishcia
+Beautiful islands of Ischia

-But the real magic of Campanian Limoncello is not the number of lemon groves; it is the fact that it contains just three simple ingredients: Sorrento lemons, sugar and spirit.
-The first step in Limoncello production is to extract the precious oils from the lemon zest or peel – but not the pith – by mixing the zest with a neutral spirit for a number of days.
+But the real magic of Campanian Limoncello is not the number of lemon groves; it is the fact that it contains just three simple ingredients: Sorrento lemons, sugar, and spirit.
+The first step in Limoncello production is to extract the precious oils from the lemon zest or peel – but not the pith – by mixing the zest with a neutral spirit for several days.
 The resulting reaction extracts the lemon flavor into the spirit, which is then mixed with a chilled sugar solution.
 This solution is then filtered and subsequently bottled.
-This is, of course, just an overview of the basic process; the key element in making great Limoncello is the expert blending of the three ingredients so that everything is in harmony and the alcohol isn’t too aggressive; ideally, Limoncello should be under 35% alcohol.
+This is, of course, just an overview of the basic process; the critical element in making great Limoncello is the expert blending of the three ingredients so that everything is in harmony and the alcohol isn’t too aggressive; ideally, Limoncello should be under 35% alcohol.
 Most examples come in at about 28-33%.

 Aceto Family, 6th generation

-The best Limoncellos on the market are fresh, aromatic, bursting with sweet lemon flavors and very moreish.
+The best Limoncellos on the market are fresh, aromatic, bursting with sweet lemon flavors, and very moreish.
 Everyone has their favorites, but a truly celebrated producer of exquisite liqueurs is the legendary Aceto family, run by 6th generation Luigi Aceto.
 Luigi’s family have been tendering to their ancient lemon groves for centuries, a unique terroir that gives the sweetest, most intense citrus fruit imaginable.
-Their boutique company, La Valle dei Mulini, makes a variety of fantastic products from their precious lemon groves, including, of course, Limoncello, lemon flavored honey and even lemon marmalades (delicious).
+Their boutique company, La Valle dei Mulini, makes a variety of fantastic products from their precious lemon groves, including, of course, Limoncello, flavored lemon honey, and even lemon marmalades (delicious).

-Limoncello is increasingly becoming a popular household and restaurant name worldwide, cementing its reputation as one of the most diverse and delicious fruit liqueurs available.
-If there is one ‘threat’ on the horizon, it is that other countries will try and exploit its popularity and flood the market with homegrown versions, although connoisseurs understand that true Limoncello must reside from Campania.
+Limoncello is increasingly becoming a fashionable household and restaurant name worldwide, cementing its reputation as one of the most diverse and delicious fruit liqueurs available.
+If there is one ‘threat’ on the horizon, it is that other countries will try and exploit its popularity and flood the market with homegrown versions.
+However, connoisseurs understand that true Limoncello must reside from Campania.
 To that end, a local bureaucracy, the Consorzio di Tutela Limone Costa d’Amalfi IGP, was founded in 2002 to protect the origin and name of the Sfusato lemons and to ensure that strict quality standards are maintained in the production of Limoncello.
-For only by protecting and promoting this great name, will people fully understand that the true Limoncello must reside from the Sorrentine Peninsula – an often imitated but never bettered drink.
+For only by protecting and promoting this great name will people fully understand that the true Limoncello must reside from the Sorrentine Peninsula – an often imitated but never bettered drink.